• Skip to primary navigation

 An easy way to be sure your savings don’t miss a beat is by setting up an automatic transfer from your everyday account to a savings account each pay day.

-Select a realistic amount so you won’t be left scratching for cash halfway through the pay cycle.
+Select a realistic amount so you won’t be left scratching for cash halfway through your pay cycle.
 The money left in your everyday account is yours to spend as you please.
-Just don’t dip into your savings.

 2. Try the 50:30:20 method

-These numbers aren’t set in stone.
-Play around with the percentages.
-See what works for you.
 Think about setting up separate accounts and dividing your money between them.
-It can make it easier to stick with your chosen spending portions.
+The account for long term savings is “only for saving, not spending”.
+This can make it easier to stick with your chosen spending portions – and easier to meet your saving goals.

 3. Say ‘hello’ to budgeting apps – and goodbye to spending apps